ziqkimi308/Hirst-Painting---Random-Color-Dot-Generator/README.md

-# Project: I Am Learning Python

-### Hirst Painting - Random Color Dot Generator
+# Hirst Painting - Random Color Dot Generator

 - This project is inspired by the iconic spot paintings of Damien Hirst, blending art with Python programming.
 It recreates the effect of Hirst's polka-dot art by using the turtle graphics library to generate a structured grid of colorful dots, each randomly selected from a vibrant palette.